TtheBC01/Cloud-in-a-Box/README.md

 The URL for your tunnel will be the subdomain you chose for your parent domain managed by your Cloudflare account.

-### NOTE: Username and Password

-You should set the `AUTHP_ADMIN_USER` and `AUTHP_ADMIN_SECRET` environment variables in the Dockerfile then rebuild your own image to properly setup the form-based login.
-I will eventually setup user registration so that the pre-built docker image can be used in production without changing anything.

 ### TODO: